CDCgov/trusted-intermediary/README.md

 ##### Internal

 The Internal environment is designed to be the Wild West, meaning anyone can push changes without restrictions.
 It allows for testing various configurations without the requirement that only stable builds be pushed.
 Use the Internal environment if you want to test something in a deployed environment in a _non-CDC_ Azure Entra domain and subscription.
+See below:

+> **Before starting...**
+>
+>  Remember to ping the Engineering Channel to make sure someone is not already using the enviroment.

 To deploy to the Internal environment...
 1. Check with the team that no one is already using it.